Part 3: Living Income - this should be a critical object of macroeconomic policy

 There is a need for a major re-alignment of macroeconomic policies towards RIO, that is, making real incomes the macroeconomic policy objective, so that a general rise in real incomes can help initiate a transition within which NGOs will be able to afford to collect data on an annual basis.
 And, with sustainable growth, help remove the needs for a large segment of the world’s population to be so reliant on the concept of the need for a minimum living income.
 Until macroeconomic policies are reoriented towards making real incomes the objective of policy, it is unlikely that living incomes can be implemented with ease.
 Indeed, macroeconomic policies need to be reoriented to stimulating real incomes to such an extent as to remove the need for the living income concept being a matter of concern.

-How extension systems contributed to the problems surrounding real incomes
+How extension systems contributed to the resolution of problems surrounding real incomes

 In the past the agricultural extension systems had a broader role.
 Extension agent farm visits consisted of a technical extension officer and a domestic economist.
 In basic terms the extension officer would spend most time with the farmer providing advice on ways to improve productivity.
 The domestic economist, usually a woman, would spend time with the farmer's wife providing advice on nutrition and how to maximize the purchasing power of available income.
 Over time, the extension services collected and maintained data on the relative purchasing powers of farming families and were in a good position to estimate what would have been considered to be a minimum living income in their areas of work.